FrankJiang1208/project_2/README.md

 * Used Pandas functions in Jupyter Notebook to load all three CSV files.
 * Retained only a few columns from the original csv files and dropped all the columns that were not relevant to the focus of this study.
 * In the Billboard file, multiple artists were listed for the same song, we cleaned up and stacked each artist in a new row.
 * In the Grammy file, there were many irrelevant data cells of songwriters, soloist etc attached to the artist name.
-We cleaned said data and kept only the artists who are asscociated with each song.
+We cleaned the artist column, removed unnecessary words and kept only the artists who are asscociated with each song.
 * Reviewed the files and transformed into data frames

 ### Load: